-Over the last couple of months, 2 new staff members, Natalie Kennedy and Valentina Ko, joined APC.
+Over the last 6 months, 2 new staff members, Natalie Kennedy and Valentina Ko, joined APC.
 Let’s get to know them a little better!

 Hi Natalie!
 What led you to work at APC?